Termination of employment- 15+1 useful information

 In what cases is the employer not allowed to dismiss an employee?

-• during pregnancy, if the employer has been informed,
+• during pregnancy, provided that the employee has informed the employer;

-• unpaid leave taken for the purpose of caring for a child,
+• during unpaid leave taken for the purpose of caring for a child;

-• the period of actual reserve military service,
+• during the period of actual voluntary reserve military service;

 The termination of employment by mutual agreement